Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 AJAX-powered grids for Django models, similar to traditional ``django.contrib.admin`` built-in module which implements such functionality with traditional HTML page generation.

-``views.KoGridView`` itself is based on common foundation with ``views.ListSortingView`` via ``views.BaseFilterView``, which allows to partially share the functionality between AJAX grids and traditional paginated lists, although currently grids are more full-featured (for example support wider variety of model field filters).
+``views.KoGridView`` has common ancestor with ``views.ListSortingView`` via ``views.BaseFilterView``, which allows to partially share the functionality between AJAX grids and traditional paginated lists, although currently grids are more full-featured and support wider variety of model field filters.

 `knockout.js`_ viewmodels are used to display / update AJAX grids.